DAFRAYAL/DAFRAYAL/README.md

 Steam account username is dafrayal and password is aLkInDlI3@

+Microsoft 365 account and fair device management ALKINDLI@DAFRAYAL.COM which password is eXzOlIvEsFoReVeR3@

 Partially defaulted public school remote desktop machine
  Address is 20.79.33.248 and username is School, and password is eXzOlIvEsFoReVeR3@
 Please one connection at a time to the machine.